PhieldBug is a kit-form ultra-light micro teardrop trailer. Also available ready-built.

 PhieldBug offers something very special.
 And that something is lightness.
 PhieldBug weighs just one third the mass of a typical micro teardrop.
-The empty weight of the entire vehicle is just 135kg, with a noseweight as little as 13kg.
+The empty weight of the entire vehicle is just 150kg, with the noseweight being as little as 14kg.

 So virtually any car – including classic cars, low-powered air-cooled campers, and even lightweight kitcars – can pull PhieldBug with very little impact on performance and handling.
 PhieldBug tows in the slipstream behind a camper-van with minimal increase in drag.
 And as a bonus you won’t even need extension mirrors.